Wojciech Szczęsny: Senior team

+Early senior career

 In October 2009, new manager Franciszek Smuda sent Szczęsny his first call up to the full national side, for the friendly matches against Romania and Canada.
 He made his debut against Canada on 18 November, coming on as a half-time substitute for Tomasz Kuszczak in a 1–0 victory at the Zdzislawa Krzyszkowiaka Stadium in Bydgoszcz.
 He earned his second cap and his first full match on 9 February 2011, in another friendly win of the same score, against Norway at the Estádio Algarve.

 Szczęsny had a strong performance against Germany on 6 September 2011, making eight critical saves in a 2–2 draw; this earned him praise from former German international goalkeeper Oliver Kahn.
 He was sent off in the opening game of Poland's co-hosting of UEFA Euro 2012 against Greece, for a professional foul on Dimitris Salpingidis, costing Poland a penalty which was saved by Przemysław Tytoń in a 1–1 draw.
 Szczęsny failed to play again for the rest of the tournament as Tytoń played the remainder as Poland finished bottom of Group A with two points.

 On 12 October 2014, Szczęsny was pivotal in securing his country's historic first victory over Germany in a Euro 2016 qualifier.
-He played in his nation's opening game of the tournament against Northern Ireland.
-He kept a clean sheet in his nation's first ever win at a European Championship, but suffered an injury, which kept him out of the rest of their campaign.
-Poland nonetheless made it to the quarter-finals, with former Arsenal teammate Łukasz Fabiański in goal, where they were eliminated from the tournament on penalties by eventual champions Portugal.
+He played in his nation's opening game of the tournament against Northern Ireland and kept a clean sheet in his nation's first ever victory at a European Championship, but suffered an injury which kept him out of the rest of their campaign.
+Nonetheless, Poland made it to the quarter-finals, with former Arsenal teammate Łukasz Fabiański in goal, where they were eliminated from the tournament on penalties by eventual champions Portugal.

+2018 FIFA World Cup and UEFA Euro 2020

 Szczęsny was called up to the 23-man Polish squad for the 2018 FIFA World Cup in Russia.
 He started in his nation's first two group matches, a 2–1 defeat against Senegal and 3–0 defeat to Colombia, but did not feature in his team's final group match – a 1–0 victory over Japan; Poland failed to qualify for the knockout phase.

-On 14 June 2021, Szczęsny made an own goal in a 2–1 defeat against Slovakia in the UEFA Euro 2020, becoming the first goalkeeper to score an own goal in UEFA European Championship.
-On 25 September 2022, he became the most capped goalkeeper in the history of Polish football by participating in an away UEFA Nations League match against Wales, which Poland won 1–0 and secured its place in the League A of the tournament.
-It was his 66th appearance in the national team, which allowed him to surpass the record previously held by Artur Boruc.
+On 14 June 2021, Szczęsny scored an own goal in a 2–1 defeat against Slovakia in the UEFA Euro 2020, becoming the first goalkeeper to do so in the UEFA European Championships.
+His own goal was the fastest in European Championship history, breaking Igor Tudor's record of 22 minutes vs France in 2004 until Denis Zakaria scored an own goal after eight minutes vs Spain later in the same tournament.
+The team suffered another early elimination after only scoring a point in their three group matches.